mynodebtc/mynode_docs/docs/lightning/zap.md

   </figure>
 </center>

-After Zap successfully scans the QR code, Zap will be using your myNode device's wallet!
+After Zap successfully scans the QR code, Zap will be using your MyNode device's wallet!

 <center>
   <figure>